Brentnutso/JamboWaker/README.md

 should allow the code to sleep correctly over weekends.

 Rule of thumb it that it's ["Day before the start of weekend", "Day after the end of weekend"])

+## Running
+Just run WakerBot.py and Waker.py should open automatically alongside it.
+_Should_ work on Windows although have not tested the restart commmand.
+Built for Linux.